Yew-Kwang Ng: Awards and honours

-Ng has received a number of awards in recognition of his work.
-In 2007, he was made a Distinguished Fellow of the Economic Society of Australia, the highest award that the Society bestows.
-In the tribute associated with the award, he was described as "one of Australia's most important and best internationally known economists."
-According to Economics Nobel Laureate Kenneth Arrow, Ng is "one of the leading economic theorists of his generation" and Nobel Laureate James Buchanan credited him to have "made major contributions in theoretical Welfare Economics."
+In 2007, Ng was made a Distinguished Fellow of the Economic Society of Australia.
+In the associated tribute, Corden, Forsyth, and Tombazos described him as "one of Australia's most important and best internationally known economists".
+The tribute also quoted Nobel laureate Kenneth Arrow as describing Ng as "one of the leading economic theorists of his generation", and another Nobel laureate James Buchanan as saying that Ng had "made major contributions in theoretical Welfare Economics".

-After Ng's retirement from Monash University, he was recognised as an "honorary and adjunct appointment" by the Department of Economics.
-Given Ng's interest in global priorities research, he is on the advisory board of the Global Priorities Institute at the University of Oxford.
+After his retirement from Monash University, Ng was listed among the Department of Economics' honorary and adjunct appointments.
+He was on the advisory board of the Global Priorities Institute at the University of Oxford from 2018 to 2023.